crisp-studio/playbook/content/00-how-we-work/00-how-we-work.md

 ## Absence

 When you are working full or part-time you are expected to **be present during your agreed working schedule.** This means either to be in the office or available trough Slack.
-When something comes in your way or you are late, write a short message into our #out-of-office channel.
+When something comes in your way or you are late, write a short message into our #organisation.

 If you have an appointment, that can't be done before or after work, make sure to inform the team of your absence.
 It is also recommended – if possible – to put these appointments at the start or end of the day.
 This doesn't break the day in pieces and creates more room for meaningful work.